 The LevelDB extension brings to WarpScript a set of functions to directly manipulate the SST (Sorted String Table) files managed by

 leveldb.
-These functions allow to identify files containing specific series and remove those files thus enforcing retention policies with immediate reclaiming of space.
+These functions allow identifying files containing specific series and remove those files, thus enforcing retention policies with immediate reclaiming of space.

-This extension is popular for embedded environments and for deployments which require automatic purge of data without relying on calls to [
+This extension is popular for embedded environments and for deployments which require automatic purge of data without relying on calls to DELETE.

 This plugin adds a graphical interface for the management of tokens and the display of metrics on Warp 10 instances.